LithiumHosting/laravel-money/README.md

 use Cknow\Money\Casts\MoneyStringCast;

 protected $casts = [
+    // Added for Lithium, cast any value as Money and provide both the value and currency fields 'price' => MoneyDecimalCast::class.':price,currency',
     // cast money as decimal using the currency defined in the package config 'money' => MoneyDecimalCast::class,
     // cast money as integer using the defined currency